-Federation, (2) a US Person individual who is located in the Russian Federation.
+Federation, or (2) a US Person who is an individual located in the Russian Federation.
 GL 18 states that the transferring institutions may rely on the originator of a funds transfer with regard to compliance, provided that the transferring institution does not know or have reason to know that the funds transfer is not in compliance.

 - General License 19 (EO 14068): authorizes individuals who are US Persons located in the Russian Federation to engage in transactions that are ordinarily incident and necessary to their personal maintenance within the Russian Federation, including payment of housing expenses, taxes or fees, purchases or receipts of permits, licenses, or public utility services, and the acquisition of goods or services for personal use.
 It does not authorize transactions prohibited by EO 14024. - General License 20 (EO 14068 section 1(a)(iv)/EO 14024): authorizes US Persons to engage in all transactions ordinarily incident and necessary to the official business of third-country diplomatic or consular missions located in the Russian Federation.
-GL 20 does not authorize the opening or maintaining of a correspondent account or payable-through account for or on behalf of any entity subject to Directive 2 under EO 14024; any debit to an account on the books of a US financial institution of the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation; the exportation, re-exportation, sale or supply of US dollar-denominated banknotes to the Government of Russia (other than the payment of certain taxes, fees, and purchases of permits, licenses or public utility services); or any transaction involving Blocked Persons (defined below).
+GL 20 does not authorize the opening or maintaining of a correspondent account or payable-through account for or on behalf of any entity subject to Directive 2 under EO 14024; any debit to an account on the books of a US financial institution of the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation; the exportation, re-exportation, sale or supply of US dollar-denominated banknotes to the Government of Russia (other than the payment of certain taxes, fees, and purchases of permits, licenses or public utility services); or any transaction involving Blocked Persons (defined below).